laiti/ruuvistack/README.md

 ### Mosquitto

 #### Encryption
-If you wish to encrypt your traffic (highly recommended in public internet), you need to generate certificates.
+If you wish to encrypt your MQTT traffic (highly recommended in public internet), you need to generate certificates.
 And deliver the client certificate to Ruuvi Gateway.
 In short the command is `make config` but you might want to check the Makefile for details.

-We could use Caddy as well to encrypt the traffic but I am not sure how well that works with WebSockets.
+We possibly could use Caddy as well to encrypt the traffic but I am not sure how well that works with WebSockets.

 #### Users
 Mosquitto users and passwords are defined in `mosquitto/config/passwd`.
 Passwords are hashed.
 To create the file with required gateway and ruuvibridge users, simply command `make users`.